allmyles/allmyles-docs/php-sdk.rst

       :returns: A :php:class:`Curl\\Response` object.

-  .. php:method:: getHotelRoomDetails($room)

-      Gets the details of the given room from the Allmyles API.
-In almost all cases, this should not be directly called, use :php:meth:`Hotels\\Room::getDetails()` instead.

-      :param object $room: This should be a :php:class:`Hotels\\Room` object

-      :returns: A :php:class:`Curl\\Response` object.

   .. php:method:: bookHotel($parameters[, $session = null])

       Sends a book request to the Allmyles API.
 In almost all cases, this should not be directly called, use
       :php:meth:`Hotels\\Room::book()` instead.

+      :param array $parameters:
+      :param string $session:

+      :returns: A :php:class:`Curl\\Response` object.

+  .. php:method:: getCarDetails($bookingId[, $session = null])

+      Gets the details of the given car from the Allmyles API.
+In almost all cases, this should not be directly called, use :php:meth:`Cars\\Car::getDetails()` instead.

+      :param object $bookingId: A string, one of the vehicle_id values for the search results.

+      :returns: A :php:class:`Curl\\Response` object.

+  .. php:method:: bookCar($parameters[, $session = null])

+      Sends a book request to the Allmyles API.
+In almost all cases, this should not be directly called, use :php:meth:`Cars\\Car::book()` instead.

       :param array $parameters:
       :param string $session: